TritonDataCenter/minecrab/README.md

 ## What it costs

-Using Minecrab incurs three kinds of charges:
+Using Minecrab on the Joyent Cloud service incurs three kinds of charges:

 * Compute time charges while a Minecraft server is running on an instance
 * Storage charges for your Minecraft world when it's offline